elasticio/elasticio.github.io/content/_components/shopify-admin-v2/index.md

 * **Timestamp field to poll on** - (dropdown, required): Can be either `Last Modified` or `Created dates` (updated or new objects, respectively).

-* **Select basic fields for resulting object** - (dropdown, optional): Here provided only basic fields that can be included in resulting object, it may affect on query cost.
+* **Select basic fields for resulting object** - (dropdown, optional): Here only basic fields that can be included in the resulting object, may affect query cost.

-* **You can provide additional fields here** - (string, optional): Resulting object can be expanded using GraphQL request, this field represent content from each `edges.node`, it may affect on query cost.
+* **You can provide additional fields here** - (string, optional): The resulting object can be expanded using GraphQL request, this field represents content from each `edges.node`, it may affect on query cost.

 * **Size of Polling Page** - (optional, positive integer, defaults to 250, max 250): Indicates the size of pages to be fetched per request.
 If you query cost will be over shop limit, you can decrease page size.

 * **Emit behavior** - (dropdown, optional): Indicates emit objects behavior - `Emit individually` (by default) or `Emit page`

 * **Return Full Response** - (checkbox): Defines the format of emitted result: with service information or without.
   Examples for Object type `customers` are given below: